Graduate Department of

 ESI 5228.
 Introduction to ISO 9000 (3).
 Prerequisite: Instructor permission.
-Introduction to the ISO 9000 quality system standards.
-Quality auditing.
-Audit report writing.
-Documenting the requirements.
-Case studies and demonstrations.
+This course utilizes case studies and demonstrations to introduce students to the ISO 9000 quality system standards, quality auditing, audit report writing, and documenting the requirements.

 ESI 5243.
 Engineering Data Analysis (3).
-Prerequisite: EGN 3443 or equivalent.
-Analysis of experimental and observational data from engineering systems.
-Course focuses on empirical model building using observational data for characterization, estimation, inference and prediction.
+Prerequisite: EGN 3443 and instructor permission.
+This course provides students with an understanding of the methods for the analysis of data from engineering systems, and it focuses on empirical model building using observational data for characterization, estimation, inference, and prediction of engineering systems.

 ESI 5247.
 Engineering Experiments (3).
-Prerequisites: EGN 3443 and ESI 5243.
-This course provides an introduction to designing experiments and analyzing the results.
+Prerequisites: EGN 3443, ESI 5243.
+This course introduces designing experiments and analyzing the results.
 It is intended for engineers and scientists who perform experiments or serve as advisors to experimentation in industrial settings.
 Students must have an understanding of basic statistical concepts.
 A statistical approach to designing and analyzing experiments is provided as a means to efficiently study and comprehend the underlying process being evaluated.
 Insight is gained that leads to improved performance and quality.

 ESI 5249.
 Response Surfaces and Process Optimization (3).
 Prerequisite: ESI 5247.
 This course explores combined statistical experiment designs, empirical model building, and optimization methods.
 Topics include restrictions on randomization, mixture experiments, and robust design.
 Emphasis is placed on software tools to build designs and perform appropriate analyses.

 ESI 5408.
 Applied Optimization (3).
-Prerequisite: ESI 3312C.
-Optimization topics relevant to industrial operations and systems.
+Prerequisite: ESI 3312C or equivalent.
+This course examines optimization topics relevant to industrial operations and systems.
 Emphasis on basic modeling assumptions and procedure implementation.
-Topics shall include linear programming, nonlinear programming, discrete optimization and large-scale optimization software.
-Design exercises.

 ESI 5525.
 Modeling and Analysis of Manufacturing and Industrial Systems (3).
-Prerequisites: EIN 4333, ESI 3312C, ESI 4523, ESI 5408, and ESI 5524.
-Modeling and analysis of material flow systems, flow-shop and job-shop scheduling, material handling system analysis, mathematical and simulation modeling for general manufacturing and industrial systems.
+Prerequisites: EIN 4333, ESI 4523, and instructor permission.
+This course discusses the modeling and analysis of material flow systems, flow-shop and job-shop scheduling, material handling system analysis, mathematical and simulation modeling for general manufacturing and industrial systems.

 PRO 5132.
 Advanced Materials in Prosthetics and Orthotics (3).
 Prerequisite: EMA 5182.
 This course focuses on design and manufacturing issues pertaining to the cost effective production of prosthetic devices using advanced composite materials.
 The course considers service elements as comfort, aesthetics, customization, durability, ease of use, costs, and service life, and their manufacturability with a materials engineering perspective.
 The course strongly emphasizes the hands-on experience and is class and lab based.
 The lab component of this class is denoted as PRO 5132L-Advanced Materials in Prosthetics and Orthotics Lab (2).